IntentArchitect/Docs/articles/whats-new/2024/02/index.md

 Additionally, it is now possible to set an output folder prefix for the file system output path of the static content files.

-For more information refer to the [xref:module-building.templates-general.how-to-generate-static-files]() article.
+For more information refer to the [](xref:module-building.templates-general.how-to-generate-static-files) article.

 Available from: